wingolab/wingolab.github.io/people.md

 ### Melissa Armendariz, B.S.

 Ms. Armendariz graduated from Virginia Tech with a B.S. in Biochemistry and a minor in Chemistry and Psychology.
 She is a research coordinator who joined the Wingo lab in 2016.
 She collects, synthesizes, and manages clinical and genetic data to identify new genetic causes of Alzheimer’s disease.

 ### Se Min (Minnie) Canon, B.S.

 Minnie first joined the Wingo Lab as an Undergraduate Research Assistant in Fall of 2012.
 She went on to do a Senior Project on the genetic causes of an early-onset Alzheimer's disease case in a family from Colombia.
 After graduating from Emory University (B.S. in Neuroscience and Behavioral Biology), she joined the lab as a Research Specialist in 2014.
 She continues to work on family-based genetic studies of Alzheimer's disease

 ### Maohua Xie, PhD
-Dr. Xie received his Master Degree in Analytics at Georgia State University and PhD in Biochemistry and Molecular Biology at wuhan University, China.
-Previoulsy he worked as a Cancer researcher and published over 15 research articles in journals including Cancer Cell, and Nature Communications.
+Dr. Xie received his Master Degree in Analytics at Georgia State University and PhD in Biochemistry and Molecular Biology at Wuhan University, China.
+Previously he worked as a Cancer researcher and published over 15 research articles in journals including Cancer Cell, and Nature Communications.
 After he obtained his Analytics degree, he joined the Wingo lab and worked as a Bioinformatician.
 He is working on using genomic and proteomic (i.e., proteogenomic) approaches to identify novel genetic variants related to AD.

 ## **Collaborators**